spacetelescope/roman_datamodels/docs/_templates/autosummary/stnode_module.rst

 {% if legacy_objects or legacy_scalars or legacy_lists or legacy_mixins %}
 Legacy Node Classes
 -------------------

+These classes are the Node classes that are used to support older legacy versions of RAD.

 {% if legacy_objects %}
 Legacy Object Node Classes